-Criminal proceedings are the legal process that is followed when an individual is charged with a crime.
+Criminal proceedings refers to the legal process from investigation to trial and sentencing when an individual is charged with a crime.

 Criminal proceedings are initiated when a crime is reported or discovered.
 Law enforcement officers, such as the police, are typically responsible for investigating the crime.
 They collect evidence, interview witnesses, and, if necessary, arrest a suspect.
 The goal of this investigation stage is to gather enough evidence to establish probable cause, the legal standard indicating that a crime has occurred and that the suspect was involved.